walac/walac.github.io/_posts/2020-12-22-tizen-nui-vsix.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/67ccJSP7Vi8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Of course, this is just a prototype.
-You check the source code in the [repository](https://github.com/expertisesolutions/NUIPreview).
+You can check the source code in the [repository](https://github.com/expertisesolutions/NUIPreview).